Introduction to Online Convex Optimization: Bibliographic Remarks

 \section{Bibliographic Remarks}

-The Geometric Brownian Motion model for stock prices was suggested and studied as early as 1900 in the PhD thesis of Louis Bachelier \cite{bachelier}, see also Osborne \cite{osborne}, and used in the Nobel Prize winning work of Black and Scholes on options pricing \cite{black-scholes}.
-In a strong deviation from standard financial theory, Thomas Cover \cite{cover} put forth the universal portfolio model, whose algorithmic theory we have historically sketched in chapter \ref{chap:intro}.
-Some bridges between classical portfolio theory and the universal model appear in \cite{AbernethyStoc12}.
-Options pricing and its relation to regret minimization was recently also explored in the work of \cite{DKM-options}.
+The Geometric Brownian Motion model for stock prices was suggested and studied as early as 1900 in the PhD thesis of Louis Bachelier \citep{bachelier}, see also \citep{osborne}, and used in the Nobel Prize winning work of Black and Scholes on options pricing \citep{black-scholes}.
+In a strong deviation from standard financial theory, Thomas Cover \citep{cover} put forth the universal portfolio model, whose algorithmic theory we have historically sketched in chapter \ref{chap:intro}.
+The EWOO algorithm was essentially given in Cover's paper for the application of portfolio selection and logarithmic loss functions, and extended to exp-concave loss functions in \citep{HazanKKA06}.
+The randomized extension of Cover's algorithm that runs in polynomial running time is due to \citet{KalaiVempalaPortfolios}, and it naturally extends to EWOO.

+Some bridges between classical portfolio theory and the universal model appear in \citep{AbernethyStoc12}.
+Options pricing and its relation to regret minimization was recently also explored in the work of \citep{DKM-options}.

+Exp-concave functions have been considered in the context of prediction in \citep{kivinen-warmuth}, see also \citep{CesaBianchiLugosi06book} (chapter 3.3 and bibliography).
+A more general condition than exp-concavity called mixability was used by \citet{vovk1990aggregating} to give a general multiplicative update algorithm, see also \citep{foster2018logistic}.
+For a thorough discussion of various conditions that allow logarithmic regret in online learning see \citep{van2015fast}.

-Exp-concave functions have been considered in the context of prediction in \cite{kivinen-warmuth}, see also \cite{CesaBianchiLugosi06book} (Chapter 3.3 and bibliography).
-For the square-loss, \cite{Azoury} gave a specially tailored and near-optimal prediction algorithm.
-Logarithmic regret algorithms for online convex optimization and the Online Newton Step algorithm were presented in \cite{HAK07}.
+For the square-loss, \citep{Azoury} gave a specially tailored and near-optimal prediction algorithm.
+Logarithmic regret algorithms for online convex optimization and the Online Newton Step algorithm were presented in \citep{HAK07}.

+Logarithmic regret algorithms were used to derive $\tilde{O}(\frac{1}{\eps})$-convergent algorithms for non-smooth convex optimization in the context of training support vector machines in \citep{Shalev-ShwartzSSC11}.
+Building upon these results, tight convergence rates of SGD for strongly convex and non-smooth functions were obtained in \citep{hazan:beyond}.

-The Sherman-Morrison formula, a.k.a. the matrix inversion lemma, gives the form of the inverse of a matrix after a rank-1 update, see \cite{pseudoinverse}.
+The Sherman-Morrison formula, a.k.a. the matrix inversion lemma, gives the form of the inverse of a matrix after a rank-1 update, see \citep{pseudoinverse}.